DreamingDevs/learn-spark-programming-with-databricks/docs/basics.md

 | AVRO    | Row            | Easy             | Batch & Streaming Data                    | Yes                                        |
 | DELTA   | Columnar       | Easy             | Batch & Streaming Data                    | Yes                                        |
 | HUDI    | Row & Columnar | Easy             | Batch & Streaming Data                    | Yes                                        |

+## Spark Lazy evaluation with transformations and actions

+Let's first understand Spark's transformations and actions.
+Transformations are operations on existing Spark DataFrame to produce new DataFrame.
+Examples are `select`, `selectExpr`, `filter`, `where`, `grouoBy`, `agg`, `join`, and `withColumn`, etc. Actions are operations which execute all the transformations and return the result to the drive program.
+Example actions are `show`, `collect`, `write`, `count`.

+Transformations are lazy, they don't trigger the execution, whereas actions trigger the execution.
+Spark creates an execution plan in the form of a DAG (Directed Acyclic Graph) based on transformations, which is then optimized to reduce data shuffle and operations.
+Finally, the DAG is executed when an action is encountered.
+This is called lazy evaluation in Spark.